samerlahoud/wiot/assignment-a2-LoRaWAN-exploration.md

 #### 2. Implement Python MQTT Subscriber

-Use the provided Python [template](a2-material/mqtt-template.py) script to:
+Install required python library: `paho-mqtt`, then use the provided Python [template](a2-material/mqtt-template.py) script to:

 - Connect to The Things Stack MQTT broker and subscribe to your device's uplink topic
-- Install required library: `pip install paho-mqtt`
 - Decode the JSON payload and extract temperature and humidity values
 - Log and plot:
   - Uplink frequency (Hz)